-Bird nests are protected under the Wildlife & Countryside Act 1981, moving a nest at the wrong time could mean you're breaking the law.
-If you need to move a nest, find out when you are legally able to.
+Bird nests are protected under the Wildlife & Countryside Act 1981, so moving a nest at the wrong time could mean you're breaking the law.
+If you need to move a nest, read this page to find out when you are legally able to.

-Nests can't be moved or destroyed by anyone while they're being built or still in use - apart from exceptions to allow the control of certain birds for specific reasons under licence.
+Nests can't be moved or destroyed while they're being built or still in use - apart from under certain exceptions to allow the control of certain birds for specific reasons under licence.

 Many people are unaware of the legal protection that birds, their nests, eggs and young have and what action they can legally take.
 However, reckless building work, tree-felling or hedge-cutting at the height of the nesting season can leave people facing prosecution.

 Anyone found guilty of an offence could be given a maximum penalty of six months' imprisonment and an unlimited fine, which can be imposed in respect of each bird, nest or egg affected.

 Don't carry out any activity that will affect nesting birds in spring or summer when birds are nesting - even if it's just in your garden.
 Instead, plan work for times of the year when nests aren't in use.

 Also consider any other protected species that might be affected by the work, such as bats roosting in buildings.